-You can override parsing of component name from matched files by -component-regexp.
+You can override parsing of component name from matched files here.
 This is a regular expression which will be matched against file name (as matched by <filemask>) and has to contain named group name.
 This can be also used for excluding files in case they do not match this expression.
-For example: $./(?P<name>[^-])$, po it by passing --no-skip-duplicates.
-This is generally useful for components with long names, which will get truncated on import and many of them will get same name or slug.
+For example: $./(?P<name>[^-])$, po

+--no-skip-duplicates

 By default the import does skip already existing projects.
 This is to allow repeated importing of same repository.
-However if you want to force importing additional components even if name or slug matches existing one, you can do
+However if you want to force importing additional components even if name or slug matches existing one, you can do it by passing --no-skip-duplicates.
+This is generally useful for components with long names, which will get truncated on import and many of them will get same name or slug.